 Amazon in Australia, the SME and How Business Technology Can Help!

-It’s a household name across the English-speaking world and beyond – Amazon; and unless you’ve been living in a remote island paradise for the last 18 months, you’d be aware of the buzz Amazon’s arrival on Australian shores has had.
+It’s a household name across the English-speaking world and beyond – Amazon; and unless you’ve been living in a remote island paradise for the last few years, you’d be aware of the buzz Amazon’s arrival on Australian shores has had.
 In the technology space, Amazon Web Services has been operating an Australian arm since 2012, but cue forward to 2018 and Amazon now also operates local retail operations on our shores.
 There can be no understating the effect that the US$150 billion online mega name has already and will continue to have on Australian retail competition and beyond.

 It’s no surprise that Australian retailers have been nervous-slash-shaking-in-their-boots: 52% see the arrival of Amazon as a serious threat, but only half this number actually have any sort of plan to compete.
-Investment bank UBS is predicting that the price wars sparked by Amazon’s arrival will have a -0.25% impact on the Australian CPI.
-What does this mean?
-Price wars!
+But there’s one thing we can be sure will result from more online competition: Price wars!
 But does the Australian SME have any margin left to cut anyway?

 The state of play for SMEs today